liuye744/simpleauthDoc/docs/doc2/start/started.md

 ---
 title: Quick Start - Permission Validation
 keywords: keyword1, keyword2
-desc: This is a lightweight framework for permission validation and access control based on Spring Boot.
-Suitable for lightweight and progressive projects.
+desc: This is a lightweight framework for permission validation and access control based on SpringBoot.
+It is suitable for lightweight and progressive projects.
 date: 2023-09-10
+class: heading_no_counter
 ---

-In this section, we will learn how to perform permission validation using annotations.
+In this section, we will explain how to perform permission validation using annotations.

 ## Step 1: Add Maven Dependency
 ```xml